Home > Your Go-To Guide for Finland Visas

 Yes.
 Your visa center/consulate appointment is your interview.
 At the time of your appointment, the visa officer will go over your application, ensuring you have all of the required documents included.
 They may ask you some questions regarding the intent of your stay.
 These appointments are typically short and focus on making sure your application is complete, as well as collecting your biometrics (fingerprints).

 If you have a Finland visa, you don’t need to apply for ETIAS (it’s an either/or situation).
-If you’re a citizen of the US, UK, Australia, Canada, and other waiver-free countries, you will need to apply for ETIAS from 2025, each time you travel to Finland.
+If you’re a citizen of the US, UK, Australia, Canada, and other waiver-free countries, you will need to apply for ETIAS from 2026.

 Yes!
 Finland is a proud member of the Schengen zone.
 Generally speaking, with a Finland visa, you can explore other Schengen countries, including nearby destinations like Sweden and Estonia, for short stays.